auth0/nginx-jwt/README.md

 ### auth

-`syntax: jwt.auth(secret)`
+`syntax: jwt.auth()`

-Authenticates the current request, requiring a JWT token that can be validated using the provided `secret`.
+Authenticates the current request, requiring a JWT bearer token in the `Authorization` request header.
+Verification uses the value set in the `JWT_SECRET` environment variable.

 This function should be called within the [access_by_lua](https://github.com/openresty/lua-nginx-module#access_by_lua) or [access_by_lua_file](https://github.com/openresty/lua-nginx-module#access_by_lua_file) directive so that it can occur before the Nginx **content** [phase](http://wiki.nginx.org/Phases).